PlatzKiecker/docs/README.md

 #### Vacations

 Restaurant holidays can be set in this tab.
 As soon as you click on the field, a calendar appears where you can set the time interval.
-Multiple vacation periods can be entered using the '+'.
+Multiple vacation periods can be entered using the '+'. <br>
+Note: if not booked at least one month in advance, all costumers who already booked a table in the affected time have to be notified manually.

 ![Vacations](images/vacations.png)